 Whether or not you refused to submit to a chemical test, our Las Vegas criminal defense attorneys may be able to resolve your DUI case so you keep your driver’s license and stay out of jail.
 Our DUI test refusal attorneys have decades of experience in successfully getting charges for “driving under the influence” reduced to reckless driving or dismissed outright.
-Call us for a free consultation.
+Call us for a consultation.
 We represent clients throughout Clark County and Nevada.

 Arrested in California?
 Go to our informational article on California DUI chemical test refusals.